Til-da/development/README.md

 ### What I learned

 Learned to position a text at the bottom of the design.
+Also learned how place a div at the center, tooka while before i could get it.

 code snippets: